sosochukwuma/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 * 7-insert_dnodeint.c: wrote a function that inserts a new node at a given position

 * 8-delete_dnodeint.c: wrote a function that deletes the node at index index of a `dlistint_t` linked list

+* 100-password: found the password for `crackme4`.

+* 102-result: found the largest palindrome made from the product of two 3-digit numbers.

+* 103-keygen.c: wrote a Keygen for `crackme5`.

+* lists.h: Header where are the prototypes of all functions  and libraries used.